F1nal04/essentials/README.md

 ## Configuration

 Essentials uses a YAML configuration file located at `.minecraft/config/essentials.yaml` (or in your server's config directory).
 If no configuration file exists, default settings will be used.

+### TPA Configuration

+The TPA system includes the following configurable options:

+- `timeout_seconds` (default: 60) - How long teleport requests last before expiring
+- `cooldown_seconds` (default: 10) - How long to wait after cancelling a request before sending another
+- `window_seconds` for back command (default: 120) - Time window during which `/back` can be used after a TPA teleport

+All TPA commands can be enabled/disabled and have their access level configured (op/all) in the `commands` section.

 ## Build from source